 Where are we now?

 Perform assessments to diagnose where the organization actually is versus where you think it is.
 Leadership sometimes has a different perception of the culture, so it is important to collect accurate data and input from the organization as a whole.
-In order to determine how the majority of the organization perceives the company culture, use a discovery process that includes:
+In order to determine how the majority of the organization perceives the company culture, use the following cultural transformation tools to get started:

 - Focus groups